Counter-Strike: Global Offensive cooldowns and bans are non-negotiable and cannot be removed or reduced by Steam Support.

 Any player who cannot remain connected or reconnect to the server in time will receive a Competitive cooldown.
 This may be caused by network, technical, or local issues with your machine, but any time a player leaves a Competitive server and does not reconnect in time a Competitive cooldown will be issued.

 If you are experiencing network or technical issues that are causing Competitive cooldowns we suggest troubleshooting those issues before attempting to play another Competitive match.
-Please see our Troubleshooting Network Connectivity article for more information.
+Please see our Troubleshooting Network Connectivity help article for more information.

 New players may win 2 Competitive matches in 24 hours before receiving an intentional Competitive cooldown.
 This cooldown exists to limit the impact new accounts can have on Competitive and Scrimmage matchmaking.